oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/svd/README.md

 The implementation details of this computation is explained [here](../pca/README.md#input-matrix-standardization-and-covariance-matrix-computation) in the PCA sample.

 ### Eigen values and Eigen vectors computation
 We are reusing the `fpga_linalg::StreamingEigen` design from the PCA sample to compute eigen values and eigen vectors of the input covariance matrix.
-Theses eigen values and eigen vectors are going to be used to construct the final outputs of SVD.
+These eigen values and eigen vectors are going to be used to construct the final outputs of SVD.

 This kernel also produce an output `rank_deficent_flag` to indicate if the input matrix is not linearly independent.
 If the flag sets to 1, the result might be incorrect.